MihlaliNonyukela/MihlaliNonyukela/README.md

 ### Hi there, I'm **Mihlali**! 👋

-I am a **Junior Software Developer** passionate about leveraging  to build efficient and scalable solutions.
+I am a **Junior Software Developer & Data Scientist** passionate about leveraging  to build efficient and scalable solutions.
 I love working with data, machine learning, and backend development. 🚀

 ### 🛠️ Tech Stack & Skills